katjad/javascript101-handbook/the_learning_process.md

 Learn something new everyday.

 ## Trunk
-Trunk is more than just the SVN directory where everyone on your 150 person project commits to HEAD.
+Trunk is more than just the SVN directory.

-Trunking is a way of life; it's expanding the tools in your programming fanny pack to make you adapt to any situation.
+Trunking is a way of life; it's expanding the tools in your programming tool belt to make you adapt to any situation.

 ## Live
 Life is short; programmers live it up.